AnthonyRodriguez0506/AnthonyRodriguez0506/README.md

 HTML, CSS, JavaScript, React, Python and MySQL.

-From an early age, I have been immersed in the world of technology and graphic design. and web development.
+From an early age, I have been immersed in the world of technology, graphic design and web development.
 I love creating solutions, making eye-catching designs and above all, learning new things!

 ## 📱🔗 Social Media